redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/02/README.md

 Any point lying within these two regions is a member of the Mandelbrot Set; which means that its value will ***never*** escape to infinity.
 The problem is that using our current approach, for every pixel within these regions, we have to run the escape-time algorithm `max_iters` times when we could discover the same result using a significantly faster computation.

-All we need to do is check whther the (`x`,`y`) coordinates of the pixel location lie within either of these two regions.
+All we need to do is check whether the (`x`,`y`) coordinates of the pixel location lie within either of these two regions.
 If either of these checks tell us that the current pixel ***is*** a member of the Mandbrot Set, then we don't even start running the escape-time algorith: we simply "bail out" early.

 The exact implementation of these functions is not important at the moment; we will simply assume that such functions are available and that calling them is much cheaper than running the escape-time algorithm to completion: